 Spaced repetition may seem too simple to be effective.
 But it’s based on how the brain works.

-Encoding memories is a competitive process.
 Your brain constantly evaluates information to determine what’s important to store and what can be discarded.
 Forgetting isn’t a flaw in the system.
 It’s how the system makes space for new learning.

 Each time you actively recall something, it gains points in the competition.
 Retrieval signals to your brain: